Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

 3. Set the environment variable `ODBCINSTINI`.
 On a developer's machine, set it to `<repo-folder>/build/odbc/lib/timestream-odbc-install.ini`.
 4. Run the following command to register the ODBC driver.
    `./scripts/register_driver_unix.sh`.
+6. Run `./src/tests/input/create_credentials_file.sh` to create credential files for testing.
+Note that this script will write AWS IAM credentials in files (`src/tests/input/credentials` and `src/tests/input/incomplete_credentials`).
-5. Now you're ready to run the tests (e.g., `./build/odbc/bin/timestream-odbc-integration-tests  --catch_system_errors=false` and `./build/odbc/bin/timestream-odbc-unit-tests  --catch_system_errors=false`).
+7. Now you're ready to run the tests (e.g., `./build/odbc/bin/timestream-odbc-integration-tests  --catch_system_errors=false` and `./build/odbc/bin/timestream-odbc-unit-tests  --catch_system_errors=false`).

 ## Linux

 ### Using docker

+#### Pre-requisites

+1. Build docker image
+   1. Navigate Dockerfile folder `cd docker/linux-environment`
+   2. Build the docker image E.g.: `docker build -t timestream-dev-linux .`
+2. Ensure DockerHub application is opened.

 #### Using the dev image

 1. Run docker container with interactive mode.
+E.g.: `docker run --add-host host.docker.internal:host-gateway -v "<path-to-repo>:/timestream-odbc" -it timestream-dev-linux`
 2. Next steps all are from inside the container
    1. Set environment variables for testing and double-check if all dev environmnet variables are set by running `scripts/env_variables_check.sh`.
 More info [Environment Variables for Testing Accounts/Secrets ](#environment-variables-for-testing-accounts/secrets)
       Note.
 Since the environment variables JAVA_HOME and ODBC_LIB_PATH are already set in the container, it is not recommended to change those.
    2. Run one of the build scripts to create an initial compilation.
 E.g. `./build_linux_debug64.sh` or `./build_linux_release64_deb.sh`
    3. Run the following command to register the ODBC driver.
       `./scripts/register_driver_unix.sh`
+   4. Run `./src/tests/input/create_credentials_file.sh` to create credential files for testing.
+Note that this script will write AWS IAM credentials in files (`src/tests/input/credentials` and `src/tests/input/incomplete_credentials`).
-   4. You are ready to run the tests.
+   5. You are ready to run the tests.
    E.g. `./build/odbc/bin/timestream-odbc-integration-tests --catch_system_errors=false`
    E.g. `./build/odbc/bin/timestream-odbc-unit-tests --catch_system_errors=false`